 - Season the chicken with the Cajun seasoning and add in batches to the pan.
 Cook over medium-high heat until well browned, 5 to 6 minutes.
 Remove the chicken from the pan, set aside.

 - Combine the remaining 1/2 cup oil and the flour in the same Dutch oven over medium heat.
 Cook, stirring slowly and constantly to make a dark brown roux, the darker the better.

 - Add the onions, celery, and bell peppers and cook for 4 to 5 minutes.
 Add the reserved sausage, salt, cayenne, and bay leaves, stir, and cook for 2 minutes.
 Stirring, slowly add the chicken stock, and cook, stirring, until well combined.
 Bring the mixture to a boil then reduce the heat to medium-low and cook.

 - Add the reserved chicken to the pot and simmer for 1 1/2 hours, skimming off any fat that rises to the surface.

 - Remove the pot from the heat.
 Using a slotted spoon, remove the chicken from the gumbo and place on a cutting board to cool slightly.
 Remove and discard the bay leaves.
 Pull the chicken meat from the bones and shred, discarding the bones and skin.
-Return the meat to the gumbo and stir in the green onions and parsley.
+Return the meat to the gumbo and stir in the green onions and gumbo file.

 - Spoon rice into the bottom of deep bowls or large cups and ladle the gumbo on top.